bramiozo/semmo/README.md

-# Semmo, your simple semantic friend
+# Semmo, your simple semantic friend [not yet operational..]
 Semmo is a basic text-analysis library for your everyday needs.

 Facilitates: